-Nadav is one of the fery few musicians today researching historical european dulcimers (psalterion, tympanon, salterio..) and their uses in baroque, renaissance and medieval music, as a student of Margit Ubellacker (Frankfurt).
-Nadav has been accepted to study his Master degree at the Musique Ancienne department of CNSMD Lyon, studying with Yves Rechsteiner, Rolf Lislevand, Pierre Hamon and others.
+Born in 1993, Nadav is one of the very few musicians currently researching and performing on historical european dulcimers (pantaleon, psalterion, tympanon, salterio) and reconstructing their uses in baroque, renaissance and medieval music, as he studied from Margit Ubellacker (Frankfurt).

-Nadav was invited to add the unique colors of the dulcimer to baroque operas productions in Israel.
+Nadav has performed on the dulcimer in concerts in Europe, the Far East and Israel and was invited to add the unique colors of the dulcimer to CD recordings and opera productions of early music.

 Since 2008, Nadav received scholarships from the AICF as a percussionist, and also a scholarship of excellence in the field of early music interpretation and dulcimer playing.

 Photo credit – Anat Nazarathy